LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNStepper_TryStep(SUNStepper stepper, sunrealtype t0, sunrealtype tout, N_Vector vout, sunrealtype* tret)

-   TODO(SBR): Someone more familiar with this method should write this summary

-   :param stepper: the stepper object.
-   :param t0: the initial time for the integration.
-   :param tout: the final time for the integration.
-   :param vout: on output, the state after a single internal step.
-   :param tret: the final time corresponding to the output value *vout*.
-   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNStepper_Reset(SUNStepper stepper, sunrealtype tR, N_Vector vR)

    This function resets the stepper state to the provided independent variable